 You’ll notice that all 3 of the axis values change to -5.00 (mm).

-This is because after each axis touched its home switch, it ‘backed off’ 5mm, so as not to be sitting on the switch (would trigger an error).
+This is because after each axis touched its home switch, it ‘backed off’ 5mm, so as not to be sitting on the switch (which would trigger an error).
 So the home position is actually 5mm away from the switch’s contact point.
 That’s not too important, dont get hung up on it.
 Just know that when you click ‘home’ the machine will always move to this exact position.

 What we need to do now, is move the machine to where the job is going to start.